 It’s easier to just get it done when it’s urgent.

 It could be there’s a tendency to begin work on a customer’s request and they routinely neglect to log a ticket.
 Most teams will hit critical mass at some point and try to impose a policy like, “no ticket, no work.”
 Even so, if the underlying problems that cause so many requests to be urgent aren’t addressed, the volume and urgency will override protocol and you can find yourself defaulting into “just get it done” mode.
-The more you compromise on following the process, the less chance it has of surviving.

 It’s hard to plan work that’s trail blazing.